robmir22/Lesson1_Excel/README.md

 # Lesson1_Excel

-In the Word file you will find a sumamry of the activity with conclussions drawn from the data analysis and charts created in Excel.
+In the Word file you will find a summary of the activity with conclussions drawn from the data analysis and charts created in Excel.

 In the Excel file you will find 6 sheets:
 1. Data: Conditional formatting, Date conversion, Excel Formulas